cryptpad/blueprints/prototypes/secretsharing.md

 2. provides the lists of shards they already received (in case that the threshold is fixed, this might be status bar), including the senders usernames, and that
-3. will them finally allow setting a new password.
+3. will finally allow them to set a new password.

 #### Sending Shards